 - Piloncillo: This Mexican punch is usually sweetened with piloncillo, an unrefined whole cane sugar with a sweet, caramel-like flavor.
 You can find piloncillo (sometimes called panela) at Mexican and Latin American markets.
 Look for the ones that come in medium-sized cones.
 If you are unable to find piloncillo, you can substitute dark brown sugar.

-- Tejocotes: This ingredient is used in pretty much any version of this tasty drink.
+- Tejocotes are used in pretty much any version of this tasty drink.
 Tejocotes are a small, round fruit with a yellow flesh and tart flavor.
-I wouldn’t recommend eating them raw, but when cooked their sweetness comes through an adds an amazing flavor to the punch.
+I don't recommend eating them raw, but when cooked their sweetness comes through and adds an amazing flavor to the punch.
 You can find tejocotes in the produce section of Latin American and Mexican supermarkets.
 To choose tejocotes, choose ones that are free of blemishes and a deep yellow color with some red.
 If you are unable to find fresh ones, look for frozen ones or jarred ones.

-- Guavas: This delicious tropical fruit is another necessary ingredient.
+- Guavas are another necessary ingredient.
 Choose guavas that have a yellow skin without blemishes.
 They should feel firm and not mushy.
 Again, if you have a hard time finding fresh guavas, look for frozen ones.

 - Whole Cloves: The intense, warm flavor of cloves pairs beautifully with cinnamon.

-- Apples: Fresh apples add sweetness.
-They also absorb the liquid and taste so good eaten along with the punch.
+- Apples: Fresh apples add sweetness and absorb the liquid.
+They taste so good eaten along with the punch.

 - Orange: The touch of citrus brightens the flavors.

-- Raisins: Raisins add a touch of tartness and sweetness and also absorb the liquid and are delicious to eat.
+- Raisins (optional): Raisins add a touch of tartness and sweetness and also absorb the liquid and are delicious to eat.

 - Pecans: Garnish each mug with chopped pecans.